vzahorui/vzahorui.github.io/_posts/2019-08-10-correlation.md

 The value of correlation coefficient lies between -1.0 and 1.0.<br>
 If correlation coefficient equals 1 then the upward sloping line can completely describe the relationship.
 If correlation coefficient equals -1 then the downward sloping line can completely describe the relationship.
 And if the correlation coefficient is close to 0 then the line is not describing the relationship well at all.<br>
 <br>
-Below is representation of different kinds of regression where correlation coefficient assumes different values.
+Below is representation of different kinds of simple linear regression where correlation coefficient assumes different values.

 ![](/assets/images/regression/correlation_demo.png){: .align-center}